Asens/Spring-Boot-Seed/README.md

 ### Get Start
 The seed project is made by maven,I recommend you to use IDEA,you can import the project eazily,and of course you can you maven
-There is somthing you need to change or config to get start at /src/main/resources/application.properties ,this is the main properties of the project , you may want to change
+</br>There is somthing you need to change or config to get start
+</br>at /src/main/resources/application.properties ,this is the main properties of the project , you may want to change

-spring.datasource.url=jdbc:mysql://localhost:3306/YOUR_DATA_BASE </br>
-spring.datasource.username=USERNAME </br>
-spring.datasource.password=PASSWORD </br>
-server.port=801 </br>
+</br>spring.datasource.url=jdbc:mysql://localhost:3306/YOUR_DATA_BASE
+</br>spring.datasource.username=USERNAME
+</br>spring.datasource.password=PASSWORD
+</br>server.port=801
 </br>
 I use active propfile to choose develop/production properties,both properties has set logging.config to a config of log4j2 just like
     logging.config=classpath:config/log4j2-develop.xml